 With years of research and the acquisition of my own replica RS550, which is a McRae built Spyder imported from New Zealand to Australia and fully restored to original period detail, I thought it would be a great idea to share my knowledge and experiences with other Porsche 550 followers.
 I see this site as a portal to collect both current and historical information about 550s.

 Every day I find something new about 550s through a network of knowledgeable individuals.
 There is still an untapped source out there like yourself who might be able to help me add another piece to this complex puzzle such as identifying all 90 original 550s or expanding on each one’s racing accolades.

 In addition, you can follow my daily project – ‘550 cubed’, which is a photo diary of 550 images of Type 550 spyders over 550 days, where you can subscribe through Tumblr.
-You can also follow the weekly blog plus extra photos, news and links on both Facebook and Twitter or subscribe for a monthly email on this home page as the site will be continuously updated with the latest news and finds, so please come back to discover something new about the ‘Riesentoter‘, but in the mean time, enjoy the ride.
+You can also follow the weekly blog by subscribing for a monthly email on this home page as the site will be continuously updated with the latest news and finds, so please come back to discover something new about the ‘Riesentoter‘, but in the mean time, enjoy the ride.